skunkworxdark/prompt-tools/README.md

 ![image](https://github.com/skunkworxdark/Prompt-tools-nodes/assets/21961335/ce9120dd-b3fa-470e-ac29-b9acfb6e240f)

 ## CSV To Index String
-`CSV To Index String` - Takes a CSV string and and index and outputs the string from position index.
+`CSV To Index String` - Takes a CSV string and an index and outputs the string from the position index.
 If the index is out of range then it will wrap around.
 If the Random option is chosen the index will be chosen at random.

 This node could be used in conjunction with the `String Join` or `String Replace` nodes to build compound prompts.

-Or you could use it with a range node to step through the items in the csv.
+Or you could use it with a range node to step through the items in the CSV.
 As the index wraps around you could use input from an external random node without worrying about the range.

 ```
 Examples: